-[Editor’s note: “Prosper From the Titan’s Major Upcoming Product Launch” was previously published in September 2022.
-It has since been updated to include the most relevant information available.]
+Editor’s note: “Apple Earnings Suggest A Certain Penny Stock Could Soar” was previously published in March 2023.
+It has since been updated to include the most relevant information available.

-When Apple first unveiled it back in 2007, only business execs had smartphones.
-That gave it a long runway to scale its iPhone business.
+Simply consider that when Apple first unveiled the iPhone back in 2007, only business execs had smartphones.
+That gave Apple a long runway to scale its iPhone business.

 Today, however, everyone who wants a smartphone already has one.
 Indeed, smartphone penetration in the U.S. is 85%.
 And given how long the iPhone has been around, it’s highly unlikely that the 15% of Americans who are smartphone holdouts suddenly give in over the next few years.